EmmaEwert/KITTY/docs/manual/tutorial.rst

 ``SpriteMask`` component will automatically be added as well, because of the ``RequireComponent`` class attribute.

-Finally, in your tileset in Tiled, go through each tile that should occlude objects, and set their Type to "Mask".
+Finally, in your tileset in Tiled, select all tiles that should occlude objects, and set their Type to "Mask".
 This will make KITTY instantiate your new "Mask" prefab at every one of those tiles' positions in your tilemap.

 .. figure:: images/tutorial-mask.gif